bsccf/Uni-notes/Mechanics structures and materials/Materials/1 Atoms and types of bonding/ionic bonding.md

 ![[Pasted image 20211023163537.png]]

-You can also see that the ions will be attracted to atoms they
+You can also see that the ions will be attracted to atoms they didn't even share electrons with, this leads to strong bonding forces throughout the compound.